Pencak silat: Minangkabau

 There are currently around ten major styles of silek, a few of which like Silek Lintau are commonly practiced even in Malaysia.
 IPSI recognises Silek Harimau (tiger silek) as among the oldest pencak silat in existence.
 Silek Harimau, also known as silek kuciang or cat silek, epitomizes the Minang techniques in that it focuses on crouching and kicking from a low position paired with rapid hand attacks.
 Sitaralak imitates the power of a herd of stampeding elephants.
 Developed as a counter to silek Harimau, folklore tells that its practitioners were able to fight tigers.
 Sandang is the counter-system to Sitaralak, which defends against powerful attacks by misdirection.
 Kumango is another characteristically Minang system in its kicks and footwork.
-Its frequent thigh-slapping and taiji-like redirection maneuvers indicate both Indian and Chinese influence.
+Its frequent thigh-slapping and tai chi-like redirection maneuvers indicate both Indian and Chinese influence.
 Silek Tuo is considered by some to be the oldest Minang system due to its name meaning "old silek", but others claim it traces to the freedom fighter Tuanku Nan Tuo after whom it was named.
 All the classical pencak silat weapons are used in silek but the most prominent Minang weapons are the pedang (sword), tumbak (spear), karih (dagger), klewang (longsword), sabik (sickle), payung (umbrella), kurambik (claw), and various types of knives.
 In cultural aspects, Minangkabau randai dance performance often incorporating some of Minang silek movements.

 Java

-From Srivijaya, pencak silat quickly spread eastward into the Javanese Sailendra and Mataram Kingdoms where the fighting arts developed in three geographical regions: West Java, Central Java, and East Java.
+From Srivijaya, pencak silat quickly spread eastward into the Javanese Sailendra and Mataram kingdoms where the fighting arts developed in three geographical regions: West Java, Central Java, and East Java.
 Today Java is home to more styles of pencak silat than any other Indonesian island, and displays the greatest diversity of techniques.
 Many Javanese schools such as Perisai Diri and Inti Ombak have been established internationally in Asia, Europe and America.
 Merpati Putih or "white dove" style was developed in the keraton (royal courts) of 17th century Mataram and was not taught publicly until 1963.
 Today it is the standard unarmed martial art of the Indonesian National Armed Forces.
 It includes weapons but focuses more on empty-handed self-defense and the development of internal strength developed through breathing techniques.
 Pencak silat in Java draws from traditional kejawen and Hindu-Buddhist Javanese beliefs but after Indonesia's independence, some schools have adapted themselves in the context of modern religion.
 Among the most popular modern styles is the Muslim-directed Tapak Suci.
 An evasive long-range system, it requires constant movement as the practitioner rotates on their own axis every few seconds.
 Similarly the [Setia Hati] school is Christian-organised.
 Rooted in silek Minangkabau of the Padang area, it relies on kicks and footwork while the hands are mainly used defensively for blocking and parrying.